neighborhoods/Buphalo/README.md

 ### Fablet
 (credit [Mucha](https://github.com/pmucha-55places))
-* A Fablet is the collection of Supporting Actors that are built from the Fabrication File for an `<Object>`.
+* A Fablet is the collection of Actors that are built from the Fabrication File for an `<Object>`.

 ## Features
 * Only fabricates files that do not exist in `src`.